Explore how your team can use Hiver.

 Empathetic customer service can help you attract more loyal customers for your brand

 That’s why it’s important to train your agents on how to deal with customers empathetically.
 Encourage them to use phrases such as “I understand how frustrating that must be”, or “I definitely feel where you’re coming from on that one”.
 Even such simple phrases can go a long way in easing off tense situations with customers.
 They can help you establish a strong bond with customers.
-On the contrary, using cold and aloof tones that may push your customers further away.
+On the contrary, using cold and aloof tones may push your customers further away.

 5. Keep your customers in the loop